jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

 ```java
 multiDexEnabled true
 ```
-Finally, a conflict in the junit module versions will throw the following error: *> Conflict with dependency 'junit:junit' in project ':app'.
+A conflict in the junit module versions often causes the following error:  *> Conflict with dependency 'junit:junit' in project ':app'.
 Resolved versions for app (4.8.2) and test app (4.12) differ*.
 This can be suppressed by forcing all of the junit modules to use the same version with the following:
 ``` java
 configurations.all {
     resolutionStrategy.force 'junit:junit:4.12'